MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Management/Get-Content.md

 ### -Tail

 Specifies the number of lines from the end of a file or other item.
 You can use the **Tail** parameter name or its alias, **Last**.
-Negative values cause the cmdlet to return the entire contents.
+A value of `0` returns no lines.
+Negative values cause an error.

 This parameter was introduced in PowerShell 3.0.